gokiburikin/gkbrkn_noita/README.md

 - Disable the perks Electricity, Fire Immunity, Explosion Immunity, Melee Immunity, Electric Immunity, Invisibility, Teleportitis, More Love, Always Cast, and Edit Wands Everywhere

 ### Perks
-- **Always Cast**: Upgrade a random spell on the wand you're holding (or a random wand in your inventory if you're not holding one) to always cast.
+- **Always Cast+**: Upgrade a random spell on the wand you're holding (or a random wand in your inventory if you're not holding one) to always cast.
 - **Demolition**: Your spells cause larger, more powerful explosions.
 - **Demote Always Cast**: Demote a random always cast spell on the wand you're holding (or a random wand in your inventory if you're not holding one) to a standard cast.
 - **Diplomatic Immunity**: You can no longer anger the gods.